CommandMC/HeroicWiki/Adding-Games-to-Steam-on-Linux.md

 ## Adding your games to Steam

 ### Syncing
 Once you've run the **HeroicBashLauncher** executable, the **_AddToSteam_** bash script will be generated that helps sync your Heroic library to Steam.
-It basically displays a list of installed games and lets you choose games to be added to Steam (one at a time, for now).
+It basically displays a list of installed games and lets you choose games to be added to Steam.

 ### Adding Manually
 If you're facing issues or prefer to add games manually, open Steam and add a game's launch script (located in **GameFiles** directory) as a Non-Steam game by performing the following steps: